UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• The Electricity Facts Label serves as a nutrition label for your energy plan, breaking down the exact pricing, terms, and renewable energy content.
+• The Electricity Facts Label serves as a nutrition label for your energy plan, detailing the exact pricing, terms, and renewable energy content.

-• Understanding the difference between your base charge and energy charge helps you calculate your true average price per kWh based on your home’s actual usage.
+• Understanding the difference between your base charge and energy charge helps you calculate your true average price per kWh based on actual household usage.

-• Reviewing the fine print for minimum usage fees and bill credits will protect you from sudden rate spikes during extreme weather months.
+• Carefully reviewing the fine print for minimum usage fees and bill credits is the best way to protect yourself from sudden rate spikes.

 Illustration of a woman pointing to an Electricity Facts Label chart comparing costs by usage.